kencochrane/docker-guidebook/docker-guidebook.rst

     # Download a base image using the daemon on port 5555
     docker -H :5555 pull base

-You can use multiple -H, for example, if you want to listen on both tcp and a unix socket
+You can use multiple -H flags, for example, if you want to listen on both tcp and a unix socket:

 ::

     # Run docker in daemon mode on 127.0.0.1:4243 and unix socket unix:///var/run/docker.sock
     sudo <path to>/docker -H tcp://127.0.0.1:4243 -H unix:///var/run/docker.sock

-    # Download a base image (no need to put the -H since it is listen on default port :4243)
+    # Download a base image (no need to put the -H since it listens on default port :4243)
     docker pull base

     # OR (pull via the unix socket)